Multi Layered Neural Networks in R Programming

-A series or set of algorithms that try to recognize the underlying relationship in a data set through a definite process that mimics the operation of the human brain is known as Neural Network.
+A series or set of algorithms that try to recognize the underlying relationship in a data set through a definite process that mimics the operation of the human brain is known as a Neural Network.
 Hence, the neural networks could refer to the neurons of the human, either artificial or organic in nature.
-A neural network can easily adapt to the changing input to achieve or generate the best possible result by the network and does not need to redesign the output criteria.
+A neural network can easily adapt to the changing input to achieve or generate the best possible result for the network and does not need to redesign the output criteria.

 Types of Neural Network